SughoshKulkarni/WildWav/README.md

-# WildWav - Bird sound identifier
+# WildWav - Bird Sound Identifier

 WildWav is a bird sound identification API that uses audio recording from the user (or browse a WAV file) and predict the type of bird.